Dads In The Delivery Room – What NOT To Do

 I don't care if your wife has been pushing for 4 hours or has been 2cm for 8 hours.
 It's still not appropriate to ask “Are we almost done?”, “Is the baby almost here yet?”, “She's still not complete?” or “Wow, should it really be taking this long?”.

 This is so offensive to a laboring mother.
 She is doing everything that she can do to get this baby out and sometimes it takes a while.
 Is that really so surprising?
-She is going to exit a baby from her body!
+An entire human has to come out of her.

 If you absolutely MUST mention the time, mention the good things.
 “I know this is taking a long time and this must be so hard for you babe, but you're doing amazing” is a much better option.